wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>flushThreads</td>
 <td>Number of threads that flush data to the server.
-Setting this value too high will result in sending batches that are too small to the Wavefront server and wasting connections.
+Setting this value too high results in sending batches that are too small to the Wavefront server and wasting connections.
 Values between 6 and 16 are a good starting point.
 This setting is per listening port.
 Default: The number of available processors (min 4).</td>
 <td>Positive integer.
 <div>Ex: 16 </div></td>
 <td>3.14</td>